Deloitte: Recent history

 In 2016, Deloitte acquired the advertising agency Heat of San Francisco, best known for its work for Madden NFL from EA Sports and the Hotwire travel website.
 Heat was the 11th digital marketing agency purchased by Deloitte Digital since its founding in 2012.
 As of 2016, Deloitte Digital had 7,000 employees.
 It billed $2.1 billion in 2015, making it one of world's largest digital agencies.

 In September 2016, Apple Inc. announced a partnership with Deloitte aimed at boosting sales of its phones and other mobile devices to businesses.
 As part of the partnership, the two companies will launch a service called Enterprise Next, in which more than 5,000 Deloitte consultants will advise clients on how to make better use of Apple products and services.

 In October 2016, Deloitte announced that they were creating Deloitte North West Europe.
 The Belgian, Danish, Dutch, Finnish, Icelandic, Norwegian, and Swedish member firms will combine with the UK and Swiss member firms to create Deloitte North West Europe.
 Deloitte, over the next three years, would invest €200m to enhance its services to its global, national and private market clients and to create development opportunities.
 The firm came into effect on 1 June 2017 and it is estimated to have 28,000 partners and people generating over €5bn in annual revenue.
 Deloitte North West Europe accounts for approximately 20% of all revenue within their Global Network.

 In March 2022, Deloitte announced that, as a result of the Russo-Ukrainian War, the firm would no longer carry out business in Russia or Belarus, and would separate its practices within these countries from its global network of firms.
 In March 2022, Deloitte acquired Etain, a data and digital transformation specialist company, based in Northern Ireland.

 The Wall Street Journal reported in June 2022 that the firm might choose to divide itself into two new companies, one accounting firm and one advisory firm.
 The Wall Street Journal reported this potential change several weeks after reporting that Ernst & Young was considering a similar split.

 In November 2023, Deloitte entered into a supply contract with Henchmann, a provider of contract drafting and negotiation software that scans and extracts key data points from legal documents.
 In 2024, Deloitte, Nvidia, Microsoft and Amazon Web Services provided a combined $40 million in funding to multiple cancer institutes to support the establishment of the Cancer AI Alliance.
 In May 2025, the company informed its UK consulting division it planned to reduce pay rises and cut bonuses by 20 per cent following poor financial performance.
+In March 2025, Deloitte announced the appointment of Darren Graves as its UK chief executive, replacing Richard Houston.
+In June 2026, Deloitte Israel acquired Vision.bi, a data and analytics company, to expand its AI and data capabilities.